An open source time tracking tool for Windows

 Wouter van Oortmerssen.|

-we make no claims as to suitability of this application for any use, we are not responsable for any undesirable consequences resulting directly or indirectly from its use (including, but not limited to, unhappyness over procrastination).
-If you enjoy more legal mumbo jumbo, read the full EULA.
+I make no claims as to suitability of this application for any use, and I'm not responsable for any undesirable consequences resulting directly or indirectly from its use (including, but not limited to, unhappyness over procrastination).
+This application and its source code are subject to the Apache v2 license.